atharvagithub/PQC_For_Geospatial_Data/README.md

 - First run the frontend by enterring command "npm start"
 - Second start the docker file by the command "docker compose up -d"

+NOTE - project-setup branch is the latest branch

 License
 -------
 MIT License – For research and educational use only.